 If the file already exists, view the following articles for instructions on how to update it:

-The first five lines are used to turn Phar on and set it up for installation.
-The memory limit is raised just for the installation process, otherwise it could possibly run out of memory and fail.
+Raising the memory limit is for the installation process, otherwise it could possibly run out of memory and fail.

 Step four: change the default PHP CLI your shell uses